cbrake/arch-aur-kicad-git/README.md

 - can inspect resulting package
 - `sudo pacman -U kicad-git-5.99.0...zst`

-Alternatively, you can download snapshots from:
+Alternatively, you can download pre-built snapshots from:

 http://bec-systems.com/kicad599/